Designing for SchooLinks, an EdTech SaaS startup

 Constraints

-• Lack of project managers: When I started, there were no PMs, so designers took on some of that load.
+• Lack of Product Managers: When I started, there were no PMs, so designers took on some of that load.

 • Tight launch deadlines: We continually evaluate what improvements and functionality are worth the implementation time.